digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 For more details about `Loki` and other available features, please visit the [Loki](https://grafana.com/docs/loki/latest) official documentation page.

-In the next section, you will learn how to perform a backup and restore of your cluster and applications, using `Velero`.
+In the next section, you will learn how to perform backup and restore of your cluster and applications, using `Velero`.

 Go to [Section 6 - Backup Using Velero](../6-setup-velero)